alexkantas/imageQuiz/README.md

 ## Game Start

 The game start in `index.html` file.

-The `loadFaces(url,level)` should be call for the initialization of the game
+The `loadFaces(url,level)` javacript function should be call for the initialization of the game

 The `level` agrument is used for POST to server witch level questions we need

-The `url` should sent a JSON response like this
+The `url` should receive a JSON response like this

 ```json
 [